 Tuesday, July 19th, 2016

 Bacterial leaf scorch is sometimes abbreviated as BLS and can also be referred to as marginal leaf burn.
-This issue affects plants and trees across the country, including in Austin and Houston.
+This issue affects plants and trees across the country, including in Austin.
 It is essentially when leaf tissue dies around the edges and can have several different causes.

 What Causes It?